-The information needed to order a replacement Airmar multisensor is printed on the cable tag.
+The information needed to order a replacement Airmar sensor is printed on the cable tag.
 Do not remove this tag.
 When ordering, specify the part number, date, and frequency in kHz.
 For convenient reference, record this information on the top of page one.

 Lost, broken, or worn parts should be replaced immediately.
 If you have purchased a plastic housing and have a wood hull or desire greater strength, purchase an Airmar metal housing.
+Obtain parts from your instrument manufacturer or marine dealer.